 What a good Ambassador may do

 Okay, let’s be more concrete.
-Like I said, my Ambassador, Mike, is awesome, so what does he do for me?
+Like I said, the Ambassador that I had for years was awesome, so what did he do for me?

-For one, he surprises me out of nowhere and sends me cute notes that make me smile every so often.
+For one, he surprised me out of nowhere and sent me cute notes that made me smile every so often.

-He also often arranges a special welcome amenity.
-It doesn’t happen every stay, but your Ambassador will typically ask what you like in terms of food and drinks, and then maybe every few stays I’ll have a customized welcome amenity waiting for me.
+He also often arranged a special welcome amenity.
+It didn’t happen every stay, but Ambassadors will typically be asked what they like in terms of food & drinks, and then maybe every few stays you may find a customized welcome amenity waiting for you.

-If a stay doesn’t post correctly, Mike always helps me get that fixed right away.
+- If a stay didn’t post correctly, Mike always helped get it fixed right away

-Mike often proactively checks with me before stays to see if there’s anything he can do for me.
+- He also often proactively checked with me before stays to see if there’s anything he could do for me

-While it’s rare that I ask for anything special, if I do, he’s typically able to make it happen (within reason, of course).
+- While it’s rare that I asked for anything special, if I did, he’d typically be able to make it happen (within reason, of course)

-Basically, my Ambassador makes me feel like I’m dealing with a really awesome human, rather than a large, faceless company.
+Basically, my Ambassador made me feel like I was dealing with a really awesome human, rather than a large, faceless company.